 4. Give Secret Santa gifts to each other.
 Sometimes we focus so much on what we're getting that we forget how giddy we can feel when we give.
 If that's the case this year, draw names and start a Secret Santa program in your family.
 Simply give each other tiny gifts for a few days in a row.
 Your family will bond while thoughtfully choosing gifts for each other, and when you reveal who the Santas are, you'll have lots of laughs and great discussion.

 5. Deliver cookies to friends and sing Christmas carols on the way.
 For this one, you'll spend time together while baking and decorating the cookies, and you'll get time together in the car while you deliver them.
 Christmas carols add to the festive atmosphere, so turn them up loud and sing along.
 Having fun together as a family is a great way to build a bond.
+Don't feel pressure to make it perfect though.
+If buying cookies and singing along to Stone Temple Pilots is more your speed, do that.

 These ideas should help you think of ways to spend time with your family while promoting stronger relationships.
 Choose an activity you all can enjoy, and utilize it to start having conversations.
 You'll laugh together and create memories for years to come.